Law for Orthopaedic Surgeons - Avoiding Jeopardy

 - practical advice on how to approach giving evidence in legal proceedings such as coroner's court

 - advice on practical measures to avoid jeopardy with employers, the courts and the regulator

-- a full delivery day of live virtual case-based discussion talks with Q&A including a mock coroner's inquest
+- a full delivery day of case-based discussion talks with Q&A including a mock coroner's inquest

 - pre-recorded material to be watched in advance, which will be available 6 weeks prior to the course delivery day

 Faculty is comprised of experienced consultants in surgical specialties, all with extensive knowledge of law relating to surgery, practising barristers, coroners / assistant coroners and a representative from the Medical Protection Society.
 Please see below for further details of faculty members.

 The following are the topics covered on the course.
 Pre-recorded material on each topic will be available to participants 6 weeks in advance of the delivery day of live virtual talks.